WhatsApp Cloud API or Business API: which one to choose?

 Share this article

-Following the recent release of the Cloud API, businesses looking to leverage their WhatsApp communication can choose between the Сloud API and WhatsApp Business API, making it a bit tricky for those who are unfamiliar with the WhatsApp ecosystem to make a choice.
+Meta ,Formerly Known as Facebook, released the WhatsApp Cloud API on May 19, 2022.
+This means businesses looking to leverage their WhatsApp communication can choose between the Сloud API and WhatsApp Business API, making it a bit tricky for those unfamiliar with the WhatsApp ecosystem to make a choice.

 The WhatsApp Cloud API has its unique specs and features.
 It is not a replacement for the Business API but another option for developers with different use cases or goals.